Data Reliability Scoring: Experiments

 Fix a ground-truth dataset $(\vx, \vy)$.
-For each manipulation and corruption level $p\in \{0.0, 0.1,\dots,0.5\}$, in~\cref{fig:all_results2}, we run $M=100$ independent trials, producing corrupted reports $\hat{\vx}^m$.
+For each manipulation and corruption level $p\in \{0.00,0.05,\dots,0.50\}$, in~\cref{fig:det_vs_p2,fig:hamming_vs_det2,fig:l2_vs_det2}, we run $M=100$ independent trials, producing corrupted reports $\hat{\vx}^m$.
 In every trial, we compute 1) the plug-in Gram determinant reliability score in \cref{def:plug-in}, 2) the Hamming error $\sum_{n=1}^N \mathbf{1}[x_n \neq \hat{x}_n^m]$, and 3) the $\ell_2$ error $\lVert \vx - \hat{\vx}^m \rVert_2$.
 We then report the mean and standard deviation of each metric across the $M$ trials.
 In \cref{fig:det_vs_p2}, the plug-in Gram-determinant score falls steadily as the corruption probability $p$ increases. \Cref{fig:hamming_vs_det2,fig:l2_vs_det2} show that higher scores correspond to lower Hamming error and smaller $\ell_2$ deviation, respectively, demonstrating a clear negative correlation between our score and these conventional error measures regardless of the manipulation policy (i.e., across all corruption schemes considered).

-In~\cref{fig:delta2}, we vary data sizes \(N\in\{250,500,\dots,4000\}\) and generate 1000 datasets for each $N$.
+In~\cref{fig:delta2}, we vary data sizes \(N\in\{250,500,\dots,8000\}\) and generate 1000 datasets for each $N$.
 In each dataset and corruption level \(p\in\{0.0,0.1,\dots,0.5\}\), we use the uniform random manipulation strategy, and compute the plug-in Gram determinant, Hamming-distance error, and \(\ell_2\) error, then rank the six corrupted reports.
-We report the proportion of datasets in which the reversed Gram determinant ranking matches the orderings induced by \(p\), Hamming distance, and the \(\ell_2\) error.\footnote{Under random guessing, any ranking has probability \(1/6!\approx 0.00139\) of agreement.
-See appendix for details.} \Cref{fig:delta2} shows that the fraction of rankings rises as the sample size grows, confirming the Gram‑determinant score being a consistent indicator of true label reliability.
+We report the average Kendall--tau distance between the reversed Gram--determinant ranking and the orderings induced by $p$, the Hamming distance, and the $\ell_2$ error.
+As shown in \Cref{fig:delta2}, the fraction of correctly recovered rankings increases with the sample size, confirming that the Gram--determinant score is a consistent indicator of true-label reliability.

+Moreover, the curves corresponding to different manipulation schemes in \cref{fig:hamming_vs_det2} and~\cref{fig:l2_vs_det2} are themselves comparable.
+Since both the Hamming distance and the $\ell_2$ norm are defined purely at the dataset level and do not depend on the specific manipulation type, consistency across manipulation schemes is desirable.
+In particular, tighter clustering of these curves indicates that the error metric behaves uniformly regardless of how the corruption is generated.
+In contrast, curves indexed by the corruption probability $p$ are not directly comparable across manipulation schemes, as $p$ measures the strength of manipulation whose effect is inherently scheme dependent.
+From this perspective, our reliability score exhibits strong and consistent monotonic behavior with respect to the Hamming distance, where theoretical guarantees apply, and also demonstrates meaningful correlation with the $\ell_2$ norm, despite the absence of direct theoretical support for this metric.